 Can you pass the test?
 The Fitnessgram Healthy Fitness Zones performance goals were designed to “represent minimum levels of fitness that offer protection against diseases that result from sedentary living.”
 In general, by age 17, boys are expected to do about twice as many curl-ups, push-ups, modified pull-ups, and arm hangs as girls.

-Curl-Ups: Feet flat on floor with knees bent and arms at sides, palms down.
-Using abdominal muscles, raise upper body until hands slide forward about 4.5 inches past their starting point, then slowly release to flat position.
+Curl-Ups: Put your feet flat on the floor with knees bent, arms at sides, and palms down.
+Using your abdominal muscles, raise your upper body until hands slide forward about 4.5 inches past their starting point, then slowly release to a flat position.
 Lower back stays on the mat.
 Repeat every 3 seconds until form fails.

-Flexed Arm Hang: Grasp the bar with an overhand grip (palms facing outward); with the assistance of 1 or more spotters, raise the body up to a position in which the chin is above the bar with elbows flexed and tucked into sides.
-Body is straight.
-Time how many seconds form can be maintained.
+Flexed Arm Hang: Grasp the bar with an overhand grip (palms facing outward); with the assistance of 1 or more spotters, raise your body up to a position in which your chin is above the bar with the elbows flexed and tucked into sides.
+Your body should be straight.
+Time how many seconds the form can be maintained.

-Modified Pull-Ups: Pull-up bar is a few inches above student’s reach.
-Student lies on back with shoulders under bar.
-Bar is grasped in overhand grip with hands shoulder-width apart; body is straight with only heels in contact with floor.
-Pull up until top of head is a few inches below the pull-up bar.
+Modified Pull-Ups: The pull-up bar should be a few inches above your reach.
+Lay on your back with shoulders under the bar.
+The bar should be grasped in an overhand grip with the hands shoulder-width apart; the body should be straight with only heels in contact with the floor.
+Pull up until the top of your head is a few inches below the pull-up bar.
 Perform as many as possible in good form.

-Push-Ups: Lying face down; arms are placed shoulder width or slightly wider.
-Student pushes up with legs and body straight.
+Push-Ups: Lying face down; place your arms shoulder width or slightly wider.
+Next, push up with your legs and body straight.
 Perform one push-up every 3 seconds.
-Back should be straight and arms should fully extend in up position.
+Your back should be straight, and your arms should fully extend in up position.

-Trunk Lifts: Lie face down on mat with hands at sides.
-Using back muscles, lift trunk and head, without using arms, to a maximum of 12 inches off the ground (measured from the top of the head to mat with a ruler).
+Trunk Lifts: Lie face down on a mat with your hands at your sides.
+Using your back muscles, lift trunk and head, without using arms, to a maximum of 12 inches off the ground (measured from the top of the head to mat with a ruler).

 1-Mile Run: Flat, even surface.
 Time start and finish times.
 Students should keep run pace throughout.